CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry: Model formulation and the CoreSPECT framework

-{\bf The Layered-core-periphery-density-model ${\sf LCPDM}(k,\ell)$:} \begin{enumerate}[wide, labelindent=5pt] \item {\it Cores are dense and peripheries are sparse:} The data is generated by sampling $n_{i,j}$ points from each layer $\Layer_{i,j}$ uniformly at random, such that there exists a constant $C>1$ satisfying
+\begin{enumerate}[wide, labelindent=5pt] \item {\it Cores are dense and peripheries are sparse:} The data is generated by sampling $n_{i,j}$ points from each layer $\Layer_{i,j}$ uniformly at random, such that there exists a constant $C>1$ satisfying

 That is, for each cluster, the inner-most layer (the core) is the densest, and the density of the outer layer monotonically go down.
 We present this schematically in Figure~\ref{fig:expo} (a).
 We denote the points generated from $\Layer_{i,j}$ as $\hL_{i,j}$.